 It can be slightly daunting trying to select the right succulents for the garden as there are many different species and hybrids available these days.
-To add to all the confusion, some succulents prefer part sun position, some bright shade, some can rot in the rain (small minority but it can happen) some will just not look very pretty unless they are grown in full sun, some are hardy, some are fussy, some are small while others can grow quite big.
+To add to all the confusion, some succulents prefer part sun position, some bright shade, some can rot in the rain, some will just not look very pretty unless they are grown in full sun, some are hardy, some are fussy, some are small while others can grow quite big.

 To try and fill a decent space you will need succulents that can grow a little more than 20 cms in diameter.
 So which succulents grow large and are also hardy?

-Below we have compiled a list of outdoor garden succulents that will grow large or have the ability to spread over large areas, are easy to look after (drought hardy but able to cope with rain, will grow well in a variety of positions and soils) and should be easy to buy anywhere in the world.
+Below we have compiled a list of outdoor garden succulents that will grow large or have the ability to spread over big areas, are easy to look after, drought hardy but able to cope with rain, will grow well in a variety of positions and soils, and should be easy to buy anywhere in the world.

 There are many Crassula Ovata hybrids such as the Gollum, Hummel’s Sunset or Red Coral.
 All of these succulents will grow quite large and are hardy.
 They can either be used as a small hedge or part of a garden display.